neophob/PixelController/README.md

 * `PureData/ledgui5.pd`: The old PixelController GUI, use it to create a frontend for your case...
 * `PureData/Midi2OSC.pd`: MIDI to OSC bridge - control PixelController with a MIDI device

-## MORE HINTS
+## More hints

 ### Run PixelController on a RPi
 As the RPi isn't the beefiest CPU (and PixelController doesn't use the GPU) it's not really practical to run it with the graphical frontend.
-But you can run the console version of PixelController (see chapter **Advanced usage**).
-You need to run PixelController **as root user** if you want to access the USB serial port (or open the /var/lock directory for the running user) or use the RPi SPI interface.
+But you can run the daemon version of PixelController (see chapter **Advanced usage**).
+You need to run PixelController **as root user** if you want to access the USB serial port (or open the /var/lock directory for the running user) or if you use the RPi SPI interface.

-Make sure you configured your LED Matrix (See above), to control PixelController please check out the "FRONTENDS" chapter.

 You need a Java Runtime on your RPi - I recomment using the Oracle Java as it's performance is much better than OpenJDK.
 You can install it by executing `# sudo apt-get install oracle-java7-jdk`.

 The RPi has no **audio input** onboard, you must connect an USB audio card/USB microphone or a Webcam with a microphone.
 Use `sudo alsamixer --card 1` to verify the input volume is set correct.
 Use `sudo alsactl store` to save your current settings.